-Summer Session 1
+Summer Session I:

-May 20 - May 25, 2019
+May 17 - May 21, 2021

-Instructors: Dr. Nancy Seefelt
+Instructor: Dr. Nancy Seefelt

 An investigation of bird diversity during spring migration on Beaver Island using field observation, field techniques, and museum specimens.
 Course includes experience in mist-netting and bird banding.
 Participants must be able to hike outdoors.
 Binoculars required and supplied by participants.

-Prerequisites: 12 credit hours of Biology or permission of instructor.
+Prerequisite: 12 credit hours of Biology or permission of instructor.

-BIO 213z: Foundations of Ecology
+BIO 213Z: Foundations of Ecology (4 credits)

 Study the relationship between organisms and their environment.

-Prerequisites: BIO 112 with a C- or better.
+Prerequisite: Bio 112 with a C- or better.

-BIO 366z: Freshwater Biology
+BIO 366Z: Freshwater Biology (3 credits)

 An introduction to the ecology of freshwater systems with an emphasis on the natural history, identification, and collection of freshwater organisms.

-Prerequisite: currently changing prerequisites, contact the Department of Biology for new prerequisites and/or to be added to this course.
+Prerequisite: Currently changing prerequisites, contact the Department of Biology for new prerequisites and/or to be added to this course.

-BIO597z8: Stream Ecology (1 credit or non-credit workshop)
+BIO 597Z8: Stream Ecology (1 credit or non-credit workshop)

 Investigate the physical, chemical, and biological organization of stream and river ecosystems along with their riparian zones and watersheds.
 Critically evaluate recent conceptual developments in stream ecology.
 Interpret the effects of human activities on streams, rivers, and watersheds.